Aikido concepts: Ichi-go ichi-e

 Ichi-go ichi-e (一期一会, one time, one meeting) describes a cultural concept often linked with tea master Sen no Rikyū.
 The term is often translated as "for this time only", "never again", or "one chance in a lifetime".
 Ichi-go ichi-e is linked with Zen Buddhism and concepts of transience.
 The term is particularly associated with the Japanese tea ceremony, and is often brushed onto scrolls which are hung in the tea room.
 In the context of tea ceremony, ichi-go ichi-e reminds participants that each tea meeting is unique.

 Irimi

 Irimi (入り身, putting in the body) describes entering straight into a technique, as opposed to the more indirect entrance into technique called tenkan.
 Irimi usually looks like a step forward, straight or at an angle but usually ending with the body facing the attacker, rather than in the direction of the step.
 To enter with irimi, the defender needs to move in the very moment of the attack or even himself initiate it.

 Katsu hayabi

-Katsu hayabi (勝速日, victory at the speed of light) is a highly developed state in which an aikido practitioner has reached spiritual and moral perfection, and becomes immune to violence.
-"Victory" occurs at the speed of light -- meaning instantaneous—because an opponent cannot even begin an attack.
+Katsu hayabi (勝速日, victory at the speed of light) means a victory that comes very quickly, winning at the speed of light.